JMS55/jms55.github.io/content/posts/2026_09_15_solari_bevy_0_20/index.md

 Testing I've done shows that current (v4.5) versions of DLSS-RR just... don't really need ReSTIR a lot of the time.
 Our GI signal is already dense enough for DLSS-RR to do a perfectly good job.
 Our DI signal is pretty undersampled if you have more than a few lights, as RIS is not sufficient, but even then it tends to manifest as shadows that fade out at a distance, which - ever used a shadow map?

-TODO: Screenshots of comparisons between restir on/off in bistro
+{{ figure(src="bistro_denoised.png", caption="Bistro without ReSTIR, after DLSS-RR - missing some shadows") }}
+{{ figure(src="bistro_restir_denoised.png", caption="Bistro with ReSTIR, after DLSS-RR") }}

-If this still sounds like a crazy idea to you, consider - lots of games are currentlu doing quarter resolution and even variable resolution GI.
+If this still sounds like a crazy idea to you, consider - lots of games are currently doing quarter resolution and even variable resolution GI.
 Denoisers are already designed to deal with a fairly noisy signal - we don't need it to be _that_ dense.
 ReSTIR is often overkill.

 With this in mind, I've made the decision to disable ReSTIR by default in Solari 0.20.
 There's no point in deleting it outright as it can help in tricky scenes, and it's still useful for DI for now, but users should consider whether they actually need it or not.

 In the future, I'll be focusing more on ways to cheaply guide the initial sampling process, rather than focusing on making ReSTIR smarter at reusing those samples.

-For instance, we can reallocate paths from pixels in neighborhoods with simple, easy to sanple lighting conditions, and spend them on pixels with more complicated lighting conditions (variable rate pathtracing).
+For instance, we can reallocate paths from pixels in neighborhoods with simple, easy to sample lighting conditions, and spend them on pixels with more complicated lighting conditions (variable rate pathtracing).

 And I'm going to look into cheaper methods like MegaLights or light clustering to guide DI sampling, in addition to RIS.